flitnetics/jaeger-objectstorage/README.md

 ## About
 S3 storage support for Jaeger.

-Google Cloud Storage (GCS), Amazon DynamoDB and Google BigTable **may** work with some changes to configuration file.
+Google Cloud Storage (GCS), Microsoft Azure Storage, Amazon DynamoDB and Google BigTable **may** work with some changes to configuration file.
 Reports on testing on these storage backends is appreciated.
 ## Preresquities
 * Need my own fork of jaeger